 - Block usage of a certain username

-- Full site scans for modified content files, directories and other locations of WordPress
+- The full site scans for modified content files, directories, and other locations of WordPress

 - Protect registration and comment forms with bot protection engine

 - Clear view and reporting about your database info, tables, and status

 When running a website on WordPress Woocommerce without taking care of forms, you may get lots of spam and user-generated comments with no sense.
 The reCAPTCHA for WooCommerce plugin secure all the product checkout page forms, signup forms, and everything else, so, it’s like having ReCaptcha everywhere, but wait, that’s not that good for user experience, that may make the user feel like dealing with lots of verifications and the may see another website.